tgalopin/html-sanitizer/README.md

 ## Creating an extension to allow custom tags

-If you want to use additional tags than the one present in the purifier core extensions, you can create your own extension.
+If you want to use additional tags than the one present in the sanitizer core extensions, you can create your own extension.

 There are two steps in the creation of an extension to handle additional tags: creating the node visitor which